Vanilla Plus JS requires some consistency in how projects are laid out to

 they may include symlinks.
 To build without symlinks, ensuring that you can

-simply copy the contents of out/www/
+simply copy the contents of out/www/ to

 your web server, you can use